WPManageNinja/fluent-affiliate-docs/guide/admin-portal/admin-dashboard-overview.md

 That's a quick overview of your Admin Dashboard in FluentAffiliate.
 Want to customize how everything works?
 Check out our [General Settings](/guide/settings-and-customization/general-settings) and [Email Settings](/guide/settings-and-customization/email-settings) guides.

-If you have any questions, feel free to reach out to our [support team](https://wpmanageninja.com/support-tickets).
-We're always here to help!